Friedrich Wilhelm Raiffeisen: Life

 Friedrich Wilhelm Raiffeisen was born on 30 March 1818 at Hamm/Sieg, Westerwald region.
 He was the seventh of nine children.
 His father Gottfried Friedrich Raiffeisen was a farmer and also served as the mayor of Hamm.
 His family’s origins trace back to the 16th century in the Swabian-Franconian region.
 The family of his mother, Amalie Christiane Susanna Maria, born Lantzendörffer, came from the Siegerland region.
 Leaving school at the age of 14 he received three years of education from a local pastor before entering the military at the age of 17.
 His career in the military led him to Cologne, Koblenz, and Sayn.
 After an eye disease forced him to resign from military service in 1843 he entered public service.
 He served as the mayor of several towns: from 1845 he was the mayor of Weyerbusch/Westerwald; from 1848 the mayor of Flammersfeld/Westerwald; and the mayor of Heddesdorf from 1852 until late 1865, when, at the age of 47, his worsening health cut his career short.
 He had contracted typhus in 1863 during an epidemic which took his wife's life.
 As his small pension was not sufficient to meet the needs of Raiffeisen’s family he initially started a small cigar factory and later a wine business.

 In 1867, he married the widow Maria Panseroth.
 She outlived him by 12 years and their marriage remained childless.
 He died on 11 March 1888 in Neuwied-Heddesdorf, shortly before his 70th birthday.

 Work

 The cover of "Raiffeisen-Ratgeber: Die Darlehnskassen-Vereine" 1866 by Friedrich Wilhelm Raiffeisen.
 In it Raiffeisen sets out how to establish credit unions and other co-operatives.

-Raiffeisen conceived of the idea of cooperative self-help during his tenure as the young mayor of Flammersfeld.
-He was inspired by observing the suffering of the farmers who were often in the grip of loan sharks.
-He founded the first cooperative lending bank, in effect the first rural credit union in 1864.

-Motivated by the misery of the poor during the winter famine of 1846/47 he founded the “Verein für Selbstbeschaffung von Brod und Früchten” (Association for Self-procurement of Bread and Fruits).
-He bought flour with the help of private donations.
-The bread was baked in a community-built bakery and distributed on credit to the poorest amongst the population.
-A bread society as well as an aid society were founded in 1849 in Flammersfeld, and a benevolent society was created in 1854 in Heddesdorf.
-The societies were pre-cooperative organizations based on the principle of benevolent assistance.

-To ensure liquidity equalization between the small credit banks, in 1872 Raiffeisen created the first rural central bank at Neuwied, the “Rheinische Landwirtschaftliche Genossenschaftsbank” (Rhenish Agricultural Cooperative Bank).
+In 1872, Raiffeisen created the first rural central bank at Neuwied, the “Rheinische Landwirtschaftliche Genossenschaftsbank” (Rhenish Agricultural Cooperative Bank).
 In 1881, Raiffeisen created a printing house in Neuwied that still exists today, carries his name and was merged in 1975 with the German cooperative publishing house “Deutscher Genossenschafts-Verlag”.